ben-marino/sociallyfed-ai-workflow/docs/PROMPTS_REFERENCE.md

 ## Overview

-This guide contains real prompts used in developing SociallyFed, demonstrating how to effectively communicate with each AI in the multi-AI orchestration workflow.
-These prompts have been refined through actual use and represent patterns that consistently produce high-quality results.
+This guide contains real prompts used in developing SociallyFed.
+It demonstrates how to effectively communicate with each AI in the multi-AI orchestration workflow.
+These prompts have been refined through actual use and represent patterns consistently producing high-quality results.

 ## Planning Prompts (Senior Claude)